Fish On! With Denver's Mississippi River Guide Service!

 "Thanks again so much for a great day fishing.
 My dad and I had a great time.
 Good luck with the softball in Mankato and drive safe." - Matt (Red Wing trip 09/23/11)

-Pool 4 walleye and sauger report
+Quick walleye and sauger report for pool 4

-Good luck out there guys and gals!!!
+Good luck out there guys and gals !!!!